itaifish/sfarts/README.md

   Enter a username and password, click create account, and log in.
 Simple stuff!

 ## Joining or Creating a Lobby
   Create a lobby by using the interface in the bottom left of the screen; name your lobby and select the map you wish to play on.
 Created lobbies will appear in a list in the center of the screen.
-After your opponent has joined the lobby, "Players" will be 2/2 and you can start get started.
-Only the lobby manager, usually the one who originially created the lobby, may start the game.
+After your opponent has joined the lobby, "Players" will be 2/2 and you can get started.
+Only the lobby manager, usually the one who originally created the lobby, may start the game.

  # How To Play

+ Note: Due to a small bug in the game engine, you must resize the window in ANY way before clicks will register.
+It is recommended to press f11 to go to full-screen.

  ## Turns
   In TBSFARTS turns are taken simultaneously.
-When both players have commited their orders to their units, the orders of both sides are executed at the same time, and if neither player wins, the next turn begins.
+When both players have committed their orders to their units, the orders of both sides are executed at the same time, and if neither player wins, the next turn begins.

  ## Units
   Currently, TBSFARTS features three kinds of units:
   1. Destroyer - A mighty, but slow-moving capital ship.
   2. Fighter - A mid-range unit that strikes the balance between firepower and speed.
-  3. Speeder - A fragile, but fast-moving unit, capable of outmanuvering the enemy.
+  3. Speeder - A fragile, but fast-moving unit, capable of outmaneuvering the enemy.

   Stats - every unit has 5 stats.
 Select a Unit to see it's stats
   1. Energy: The amount of tiles a unit can move before it has to recharge (units recharge at the start of every turn).
 This is also displayed in a yellow bar above the unit.